scrtlabs/SupernovaDocs/node runners/registration.md

 The report contains both a report that the enclave is genuine, a code hash, and a signature of the creator of the enclave.

 #### Seed
-this is a parameter that is shared between all enclaves on the network in order to garuantee determinisic calculations.
+this is a parameter that is shared between all enclaves on the network in order to guarantee deterministic calculations.
-When a node authenticates succesfully, the network encrypts the seed and shares it with the node.
+When a node authenticates successfully, the network encrypts the seed and shares it with the node.
 Protocol internals are described [here](https://github.com/enigmampc/SecretNetwork/blob/master/docs/protocol/encryption-specs.md)

 ## Background